 There aren’t many “things” in the world that get me too excited.
 I hate shopping.
 I hate spending money on “stuff.”
 I’m much more of the “build memories” with experiences, rather than items I can display.
-I’m a minimalist, and I like what I have to serve a purpose in my life.
+I like what I have to serve a purpose in my life.

 I went to a market in Atlanta over a year ago, and I was having an okay time.
-It was shopping, and it was outside, and it was crowded, and two out of those three aspects were not my forte.
-There were some practical things to buy, like clothes and older books, but most of what was on display was home decor related – things I neither wanted or needed.
+It was shopping, and it was outside, and it was crowded, so I was well out of my element.
+There were some practical things to buy, like clothes and older books, but most of the booths and stands sold home decor items — things I neither wanted or needed.

 Then I passed a booth, with its typical display of dusty and rusty artifacts, and sitting on an ancient desk was a typewriter.
-It was a huge thing, cast iron and looking exactly how one would picture a typewriter.
+It was a huge thing, iron and looking exactly how one would picture a typewriter.
 It was filthy, covered in dirt and stuck through with pine straw.
-Some of the keys were broken and there seemed no hope of ever using it for anything other than a “decoration.”
+Some of the keys were broken and there seemed no hope of ever actually using it.

-As I was looking, the booth keeper wandered over, as they are want to do when anyone spends more than ten seconds at one item.
+As I was looking, the booth keeper wandered over.
 “Interested?” she urged.

 I shrugged.
 “How much you asking?”